Program Director: April Boulton, Ph.D. email@example.com; 301-696-3649

 The Master of Science in Environmental Biology program is specifically designed to meet the needs of environmental professionals and educators who wish to pursue a graduate degree part time while working full time during the day.
+While the majority of our students attend on a part-time basis, a student may opt for a full-time course load.
 Hood’s program is the only part-time graduate program in the region that emphasizes a field and laboratory approach to learning and promotes hands-on research opportunities for students.

 The Master of Science in Environmental Biology provides students with a comprehensive foundation in the principles and practices of environmental biology.